Last revised: August 8, 2017

 That is, there is no direct understanding of the kingdom: it is a strange thing, and people’s minds are dulled, which is exactly what we would expect as a result of what we’ve seen about the human condition, our own included, shot-through with death.

 It’s worth our while to stop a little to see what this teaching in parables consists in.
 The parables are highly creative little stories sprung from Jesus’ imagination and have as their aim helping people to overcome their being blocked-up with respect to God and his project.
 However, behold, they are two edged weapons, capable of different interpretations.
 It is perfectly possible to interpret the greater part in terms of a violent God.
 In that case the parables only serve to reinforce what people already think anyway, and they move on no further.
 What I’m suggesting is that this would be the ‘dull-hearted’ reading of the parables.
 At the same time it is perfectly possible to read the same parables as obliging us to overcome this vision.
 This means that there is an interpretation for those who understand, and that what they understand will increase exponentially, and there is another interpretation for those who do not understand, so that what little they do understand is in the process of being lost, for they will get into an ever more tied-up and painful understanding of the things of God.
-(1)
+(See note 1 at the bottom of the page)

 5. James Alison, The Joy of Being Wrong, p.
 141: